SkillsUnion/tamkeen-software/docs/2-fullstack/reactnative/react-native-navigation.md

 ## Tab-based Navigation

 The most common style of navigation in mobile apps is **tab-based navigation**.
 This can be tabs on the bottom of the screen or on the top below the header (or even instead of a header).
-The example is taken from this [guide](https://reactnavigation.org/docs/tab-based-navigation).
+The documentation can be found on this [page](https://reactnavigation.org/docs/bottom-tab-navigator).

 ### Setup